unhammer/creative-cloud-linux/README.md

-# Creative Cloud for PlayOnLinux
+# Creative Cloud for PlayOnLinux (classic version)

 **NOTE: This is the older install script, which can't run the latest version of Photoshop CC (and some other new apps).
 Only use this version if you are having issues with [the new installer](https://github.com/corbindavenport/creative-cloud-linux).
 You can have both versions installed at the same time.**